Data abstraction levels-Database systems consist of complicated data structures and relations.

 Database abstraction also hides the implementation details of the data from the user.
-There are four levels of data abstraction.
+There are three levels of data abstraction.
 Let’s take a look at these levels starting from the top:

 Database security and integrity are crucial to any organization.
 The right people must have access to the right data for the smooth functioning of the organization.
 This makes it mandatory to implement view level abstraction.

 This is the highest level from the three levels of data abstraction.
-In this, only the part of the data which are relevant to the users are accessible.
+In this, only the part of the data which are relevant to the users is accessible.

 Any changes to this level should not affect the external or the physical level.
 Say we are to add a field “skill” to the entity Student, it should neither change the way a user is able to access data nor should it affect the way data is stored in the database.

 The physical level is at the bottom of all the abstraction levels.
 It describes how data is stored in the database.

 Implementation details such as indexing methods like B+ trees or hashing and access methods such as sequential or random access used are described in this level.